robotjackie/portfolio/_projects/04_Arduino_cam.md

 <br/>

-However, the code from the _Beginning OV7670 with Arduino_ book did not work well.
+However, the code from the "Beginning OV7670 with Arduino" book did not work well.
 There were many problems (listed below in "Challenges").
 The program could only take 1 picture at a time and save it to an SD card; it was unable to stream video.
 I tried to modify the code to output a video stream to Serial but did not succeed.

 Below is the image quality from pictures taken with the book's code.
 (In the right image, the dark blob on the lefthand side of the image is me!)
 As you can see it is quite blurry.
 I tried manually changing the focus, with little impact.
 The gain and other register settings were similar to the Arduvision library.
 I couldn't figure out why it didn't give me quality camera feed.